 Guidance on the use by local authorities of genealogical researchers.
 This guidance note for local authorities dealing with an intestate death within their boundaries provides background details and points for consideration by chief legal and finance officers.

-Our draft code of practice on the use of genealogists or heir hunters by local authorities has been welcomed across the country.
+Handling intestacies with no known kin – a code of practice for public authorities.
 This is a voluntary code of practice that authorities may wish to adopt in order to promote probity and transparency, minimise risk and avoid reputational damage.

 In 2016 we launched our campaign against double charging for birth, marriage and death certificates.